cloudify-cosmo/cloudify-rest-docs/source/includes/_deployments.md

 `PATCH "<manager-ip>/api/v3.1/deployments/{deployment-id}/set-visibility"`

 Update the visibility of the deployment.
+Supported for Cloudify Manager 4.3 and above.

 ### URI Parameters
 * `deployment-id`: The id of the deployment to update.